-As a result, traditional lines insurers have expressed concern that claims stemming from cyber risks - risks that they had neither underwritten to nor charged for - are creating unmeasured exposure in their portfolios.
+As a result, traditional lines insurers have expressed concern that claims stemming from cyber risks - risks they contend they have neither underwritten to nor charged for - are creating unmeasured exposure in their portfolios.
 In this context, we define cyber risk as the possibility of loss or injury relating to or involving data or technology.
 This phenomenon of non-affirmative coverage for cyber risk in non-cyber policies is known as silent cyber.